 Floors including Sub-floors

-Repair Category
+Repair Category 1

-Notes Areas of sloping floors observed.

-It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+There are areas of creaky flooring.